Girls’ Trip To Sri Lanka? Here’s What You Need To See

 If you and your friends are into adventure, Sri Lanka should definitely be at the top of your bucket list of places to visit.
 The small country has an array of activities to offer you from bustling seaside towns to sleepy villages in the mountains, there is something for everyone and you will definitely love Sri Lanka.

 Situated in the central province, Dambulla is in the heart of Sri Lanka’s cultural triangle.
 The town is famous for its cave temple complex, which is the largest of its kind in the country.
-The still-functional temple dates back to the 1st century BC, it consists of five caves which collectively hold 153 statues of the Buddha, and on its walls of the cave, there are numerous paintings which chronicle different Buddhist fables.
+Hike up the rock, in the morning or evenings – avoid the afternoons as it can get too hot to walk on barefoot!
+(Note – you are required to leave your footwear before entering the temple premises).
+The temple dates back to the 1st century BC and consists of five caves which collectively hold 153 statues of the Buddha, and on its walls of the cave, there are numerous paintings which chronicle different Buddhist fables.
 The temple’s architecture is understated and beautiful, almost merging with the rock itself and the view from the temple of the surrounding greenery is even more beautiful.

-Mannar is a slightly unconventional tourist spot, but you must visit it, nonetheless.
-Located in the northern province, the town is on Mannar Island and overlooks the Gulf of Mannar.
-It was once an important maritime town and had a thriving pearl fishery industry.
-You should visit Mannar for its unique landscape; it has white sandy beaches, and the town is dotted with Baobab trees, which were brought by Arab travellers from Africa nearly 800 years ago.
-You should also visit the Dutch Fort which was built in 1658, it right by the ocean and it is a good place to watch the sunset from.
+Located in the northwestern province, Mannar was once an important maritime town which had a thriving pearl industry.
+You should visit Mannar for its unique landscape; complete with white sandy beaches.
+The town is dotted with Baobab trees too, which were brought by Arab travellers from Africa nearly 800 years ago.
+Enjoy a stroll through the Dutch Fort which was built in 1658 and overlooks the ocean; making it is a good place to watch the sunset from.

-An hour drive fromTangalle you will find Matara, the southernmost point of the island.
+An hour’s drive fromTangalle, you will find Matara, the southernmost point of the island.
 Matara has some great beaches, like Polhena Beach which is contained in a small sandy cove and protected by an offshore reef.
 It is also home to the oldest lighthouse in the country, the Dondra Head Lighthouse.
 The landscape is quite scenic making it a great spot for a quick Instagram pic!